Skip to content

 export NCCL_DEBUG="VERSION"

-# Use P2P when GPUs are on the same NUMA node.
+# Use P2P when GPUs share the same NUMA node

 export NCCL_NET_GDR_LEVEL="PHB"